strachowski/Swift-cfenv/README.md

 The Swift-cfenv package provides structures and methods to parse Cloud Foundry-provided environment variables, such as the port number, IP address, and URL of the application.
 It also provides default values when running the application locally.

-This library determines if you are running your application "locally" or on the cloud (i.e. Cloud Foundry app), based on whether the `VCAP_APPLICATION` environment variable is set.
+This library determines if you are running your application "locally" or on the cloud (i.e. Cloud Foundry app), based on whether the `VCAP_APPLICATION`  configuration variable is set.
 If not set, it is assumed you are running in "local" mode instead of "cloud mode".

 For the implementation of this Swift package, we used as inspiration a similar module that had been developed for Node.js applications, [node-cfenv](https://github.com/cloudfoundry-community/node-cfenv).

 ## Swift version
 The latest version of Swift-cfenv works with the `3.0.2` version of the Swift binaries.
 You can download this version of the Swift binaries by following this [link](https://swift.org/download/#snapshots).

+## Configuration
+The latest version of Swift-cfenv relies on the Configuration (https://github.com/IBM-Swift/Configuration) package to load and merge configuration data from multiple sources, such as environment variables or JSON files.
+In previous versions of Swift-cfenv, the library was responsible for accessing the environment variables directly.
+Moving forward, Swift-cfenv will simply depend on the configuration data loaded into a ConfigurationManager instance.
+For further details on the Configuration package, see the [README](https://github.com/IBM-Swift/Configuration) file.

 ## Usage
 To leverage the Swift-cfenv package in your Swift application, you should specify a dependency for it in your `Package.swift` file: